 10. Pizzicati Pinch Cookies

 Pizzicati cookies are buttery and crunchy with a sweet filling inside.
-'Pinch' cookies get their name because you simply pinch the dough closed!
+'Pinch' cookies get their name because you pinch the dough closed!

 Pizzicati filling is usually jam, though chocolate or Nutella can also be used.